bahtiyartan/troia/docs/03Platformbasics.rst

 Platform Architecture Overview
 ==============================

 Basically, TROIA Platform allows programmer to develop applications that access data, manipulate it and save.
 To understand platform architecture its very important to understand the roles of application server and client(s).
-The graphic below, shows the main structures and layers of TROIA platform from user interface to data.
-Also, it's possible to understand functionality share of application server and client.
+The graphic below, shows the main structures and layers of TROIA Platform from user interface to data.
+Also, it's possible to understand responsibility/functionality share of application server and client.

 .. figure:: images/platformbasics/platformoverview.png